 Diary of an Accidental Witch #2: Flying High; Honor & Perdita Cargill, illustrated by Katie Saunders

-I loved the first book in this four book series and was super excited to get an advanced read of book number two.
+I loved the first book in this spellbinding series and was super excited to read book number two which 'flies' into Australian bookshops at the beginning of February.
 So with a large bag of fluffmallows and some fizzy skullsquigglers on hand I dived right in…

 Bea Black has settled into life in Little Spellshire and is gradually channeling her inner-witch at the local school for extraordinary people.
 She’s even getting to grips with levitation…finally!
 It’s exciting times, with the Grand Tournament and the Winter Solstice quickly approaching.